Flooding might triple in the mountains of Asia due to global warming

-Category: Environment Hits: 5A research team has revealed the dramatic increase in flood risk that could occur across Earth's icy Third Pole in response to ongoing climate change.
+Category: Environment Hits: 23A research team has revealed the dramatic increase in flood risk that could occur across Earth's icy Third Pole in response to ongoing climate change.
 Focusing on the threat from new lakes forming in front of rapidly retreating glaciers, a team demonstrated that the related flood risk to communities and their infrastructure could almost triple.
 Important new hotspots of risk will emerge, including within politically sensitive transboundary regions of the Himalaya and Pamir.

 Read more https://www.sciencedaily.com/releases/2021/05/210506125809.htm